JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Plugin configuration file contains all the information about the plugin, as well as all registered extensions, actions, listeners, etc.</excerpt>
+<link-summary>Plugin configuration file contains all the information about the plugin, as well as all registered extensions, actions, listeners, etc.</link-summary>

 The <path>plugin.xml</path> configuration file contains all the information about the plugin, which is displayed in the [plugins settings dialog](https://www.jetbrains.com/help/idea/managing-plugins.html), and all registered extensions, actions, listeners, etc.
 Sections below describe all the elements in detail.